 I’d like to address this in a series of points rather than some long-winded piece.

 - The obsession with gear manifests itself all over the internet.
 Photography Forums and Facebook Groups and YouTube channels are fixated on gear.
 Analyzing what the latest camera model does, comparing it with the previous model or a rival manufacturer.
 Comments from the vast majority of people on YouTube in particular show that most people who are into photography are hung up on specifications.
 The same applies to lenses but a little less so because there is less that can be done with a lens in terms of technology.
 Photography magazines are choc full of reviews and advertisements.
 Particularly advertisements.
-I understand why but I still hate it and think, as a result, most of them are a total waste of money.
+I understand why but I still hate it and think, as a result, most of them are a total waste of money so I almost never buy them.

-- The cycle seems to be overlooked a lot.
-I see photographers who do reviews on YouTube in particular raving about some new camera that can do things previous models couldn’t and seem to overlook something so obvious.
+- I see photographers who do reviews on YouTube in particular raving about some new camera that can do things previous models couldn’t and seem to overlook something so obvious.
 In 5 years, the camera they are raving about will be a dinosaur compared to the latest one on the market.
 What they are supporting is the idea that everyone should be part of this race to stay on top all the time even when the top will become the bottom in such a short space of time.
 What a terrible and terribly expensive waste of energy.

 - Be wary of the obvious.
 The corporations want you to be part of the rat race.
 They want you to buy their stuff.
 They will push you into thinking you need stuff that you don’t.
 I would say that is the core of all successful marketing.
 You create a need that doesn’t already exist.
 Tell the people they need 50 megapixels and they will think their 16 megapixel camera is now worthless.
 The same people who raved about the latest camera will very quickly criticise the older camera too.
 You can easily be made to feel that you don’t have the right gear and you are lesser.
 There are deeper economic inequality issues here too but not for this article.